evkx/evkx.github.io/content/models/zeekr/001/001_Privilege_AWD/_index.md

 ---
 title: Zeekr 001 Privilege AWD
 linktitle: "001 Privilege AWD"
 description: "Zeekr 001 Privilege AWD is an all-electric station wagon with a WLTP range of up to 580 km (360 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true